-That’s right: all StockPhotoSecrets readers get access to Adobe Stock’s free trial offer for their 10 images a month, annual subscription.
+All StockPhotoSecrets readers get access to Adobe Stock's free offer for their 10 royalty-free images a month, annual subscription.
 This plan is priced at $29.99 per month, but if you subscribe using the link below, you will get the first month for free!
-All Adobe Stock images are Royalty Free, so once you download them they are yours to use forever!
+All Adobe images are Royalty-Free, so once you download them they are yours to use forever!
 Expert Tip: You can also download free vector art and high-resolution graphics.

 - Get 10 free images to use within the next month

-- Your first month will be refunded when you sign up for one year of Adobe Stock (10 images a month plan) at US$29.99/mo. (plus applicable taxes)
+- Your first month will be refunded when you sign up for one year of it (10 free stock photos a month plan) at US$29.99/mo. (plus applicable taxes)

 - Cancel risk-free within the first month